-Fitbit Sense 2: News, leaks, release date, specs, and rumors
+Fitbit Sense 2: News, leaks, specs, and rumors

 Fitbit Sense 2: Price

 As we mentioned above, the original Fitbit Sense was announced in September of 2020 and became widely available for purchase shortly thereafter.
-It debuted at a price of $329, which was the highest ever for a Fitbit wearable, but it has regularly seen discounts and sales dropping it below $300.
-In addition, Fitbit has been fairly consistent in keeping new generations of its devices priced at, or near, their predecessors.
-So if we follow that logic, we might expect a Sense 2 to be priced around $330 once again.
+It debuted at a price of $329, the highest ever for a Fitbit wearable, but now costs $300 and has mostly stuck to $200 since Black Friday.
+Most successor watches tend to mimic their predecessors' prices, so $300 to $350 for the Fitbit Sense 2 is a reasonable assumption.

-Fitbit generally only releases one model of its smartwatches at a time, with the exception of the first two generations of Versa devices, which launched with premium versions.
-Though not launched at the same time as the Versa 2, Fitbit also introduced a lower-cost, stripped-down version of the watch called the Versa Lite.
+Wear OS complicates the question, though.
+Running a more complicated OS requires more RAM and a faster chipset, which could increase the price.
+Many smartwatches rise as high as $400, which Fitbit could charge if it bundles in premium health sensors, a long battery life, and Wear OS.

-It is possible that Fitbit could launch different sizes of the Sense 2 (a common complaint with its current offerings) and/or a version with LTE.
-If that were the case, we'd expect the smaller size to cost less than the baseline smartwatch (perhaps around $300), and it's logical to assume that an LTE version might cost a bit more (perhaps around $350).
-However, given that the Sense 2 looks to be the most premium and best Fitbit device, it's unlikely that we'll see the product line split up here at the top.
+Fitbit could also launch different sizes of the Sense 2, which could introduce price variance, and/or a version with LTE.
+So in theory, a baseline Fitbit Sense could cost even less than $300 while the largest and most expensive model could rise above $400.
+We'll have to wait and see.

 Fitbit Sense 2: Design